-Sennheiser delivered reliable wireless audio for the duration of the 58th Annual Grammy Awards.
+February 25, 2016 · Los Angeles, California – In an evening of moving musical tributes and memorable live stage performances, audio manufacturer Sennheiser came through to deliver ultra-reliable wireless audio for the duration of the 58th Annual GRAMMY Awards.
 With more than 18,000 celebrities and music fans in attendance and a viewership of more than 24 million, featured artists including Lady Gaga, Kendrick Lamar, Adele and The Weeknd each delivered performances using Sennheiser wireless microphone technology, with Taylor Swift performing the show’s opener “Out of the Woods” on a Sennheiser Digital 9000 system.

-Lady Gaga performed a medley of David Bowie songs taken from various stages of the artist’s lifelong career.
-Singing through a Sennheiser SKM 5200 handheld transmitter coupled with an MD 5235 microphone capsule, highlights included “Space Oddity,” “Ziggy Stardust,” “Heroes,” “Fashion” and other notable songs.
+Perhaps the evening’s most emotionally poignant performance came from Lady Gaga, who charged through an electrifying medley of David Bowie songs taken from various stages of the artist’s lifelong career.
+Singing through a Sennheiser SKM 5200 handheld transmitter coupled with an MD 5235 microphone capsule, highlights included “Space Oddity”, “Ziggy Stardust”, “Heroes”, “Fashion” and other musical gems.
 Lady Gaga’s performance was enhanced by a striking melange of Bowie-themed costumes, stage props and theatrical effects.

-“During her six-minute performance segment, we actually used three different microphones—all Sennheiser SKM 5200/MD 5235 combinations,” says James Corbin, monitor engineer for Lady Gaga.
+James Corbin, monitor engineer for Lady Gaga, commented: “During her six-minute performance segment, we actually used three different microphones – all Sennheiser SKM 5200/MD 5235 combinations,” he said.
 “Under normal circumstances this would be a real challenge, because most matched capsules from other microphone manufacturers rarely sound the same.
-But the MD 5232 capsules sound identical; this means I was able to get the sound that I wanted in soundcheck with one of them, and literally cut and paste the EQ settings across the other two mics.”
+But the MD 5232 capsules sound identical –this means I was able to get the sound that I wanted in soundcheck with one of them, and literally cut and paste the EQ settings across the other two mics.”

-The Weeknd, who was nominated for no less than seven Grammy Awards, delivered an arresting performance of “Can’t Feel My Face” and “Into The Night”, crooning through his SKM 5200 handheld transmitter / MD 5235 microphone capsule combination.
-During the evening, he also captured two Grammy Awards: one for Best R&B Performance [“Earned It (Fifty Shades of Grey)”] and another for Best Urban Contemporary Album [Beauty Behind The Madness].
+The Weeknd, who was nominated for no less than seven GRAMMYs, delivered an arresting performance of “Can’t Feel My Face” and “Into The Night”, crooning through his SKM 5200 handheld transmitter / MD 5235 microphone capsule combination.
+During the evening, he also captured two GRAMMYs: one for Best R&B Performance [“Earned It (Fifty Shades of Grey)”] and another for Best Urban Contemporary Album [Beauty Behind The Madness].

-Sennheiser microphones included 36 channels of wireless audio.
-Dave Bellamy of Soundtronics in Burbank, Calif., has 17 Grammy Award events under his belt and was responsible for RF coordination.
-“The most important thing for me is that the equipment is reliable,” Bellamy says.
+Over the course of an artistically diverse and technically challenging evening, Sennheiser microphones – including 36 channels of wireless audio – performed flawlessly.
+Dave Bellamy of Burbank, Calif.-based Soundtronics, who has 17 GRAMMY events under his belt, was responsible for RF coordination and ensured a seamless wireless performance: “The most important thing for me is that the equipment is reliable,” he said.
 “It has to be something I don’t need to think or worry about.
 We have a substantial amount of Sennheiser equipment in our inventory, so my confidence in the product speaks for itself.”